wcraigtrader/game-parts/18XX/README-1867.md

+After using my original design for several months, I decided to refactor my designs and add some features to improve the usability of the boxes:

+1. Rounded boxes -- All of the boxes now use rounded corners and edges that make them more comfortable to use.
+1. Locking lids -- All of the boxes now use press-fit lids that are easy to separate, but lock into place, to keep from accidently spilling the tiles.
+1. Redesigned hex boxes -- The redesigned hex boxes and lids engage to keep tiles from sliding, but don't interfere with opening or closing the boxes.
+1. Redesigned token boxes -- now with fillets in the compartments, for easier access.
+1. Smaller boxes -- the newer box designs are easier to remove from the game boxes.
+1. Refactored models -- now it's much faster and easier to create designs for new games.

+I will leave the old models up for posterity and comparison, but strongly suggest using the newer models.

+***

 I recently acquired a copy of [1867: The Railways of Canada](https://www.boardgamegeek.com/boardgame/227143/1867-railways-canada) from All Aboard Games.
 As you might expect by now, I put some effort into organizing the game components.
 I ended up with a set of organizing trays with lids that fit precisely in the original box.
 This makes for easy setup and cleanup, and keeps all of the parts organized even if the box is inverted.

 I believe these trays would also work for [1861: The Railways of the Russian Empire](https://www.boardgamegeek.com/boardgame/23817/1861-railways-russian-empire), since it is largely the same game, in the same size box.